JEpp86/keras-yolo2/README.md

 `python train.py -c config.json`

 By the end of this process, the code will write the weights of the best model to file best_weights.h5 (or whatever name specified in the setting "saved_weights_name" in the config.json file).
-The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.
+The training process stops when the loss on the validation set is not improved in 6 consecutive epochs.

 ### 6. Perform detection using trained weights on an image by running
-Using demo code matching project (using json model cfg, and hd5 weights file) 'sh run_demo.sh' for final model and wights from python directly: python docking_demo.py -cfg <model.cfg> -w <weights.hd5> -src video -video dockvideo.avi for testing various models
+Using demo code matching project (using json model cfg, and hd5 weights file) 'sh run_demo.sh' for final model and wights from python directly:

+`python docking_demo.py -cfg <model.cfg> -w <weights.hd5> -src video -video dockvideo.avi`

+for testing various models

 This carries out detection while also measuring statistics.
 This will save images to stream_training/ directory in project root folder